digital-work-lab/open-source-project/01-topics.md

 # What you will learn (II): Python

-- Write Python code
-- Contribute to a public package
+- Write Python code and contribute to a Python package
 - Python is the leading programming language in several rankings, including the [TIOBE Index](https://www.tiobe.com/tiobe-index/) and the [PYPL (PopularitY of Programming Language)](https://pypl.github.io/PYPL.html) ranking
 - Job requirements for **Data Scientists**, **Full-stack Software Engineers**, **DevOps Engineers**, or **Data Engineers** commonly include Python ([1](https://de.indeed.com/jobs?q=Python))